 As a Participant, you have the right and duty to designate a beneficiary to receive benefits under this Plan if you die.
-You may from time to time designate, in writing, any person or persons to whom the Plan will pay your benefits.

 The Plan Committee will accept as valid a consent which does not satisfy the spousal consent requirements if the Plan Committee establishes that you do not have a spouse, if the Plan Committee is not able to locate your spouse, if you are legally separated or have been abandoned (within the meaning of state law) and you have a court order to that effect, or if other circumstances exist under which the Secretary of the Treasury would excuse the consent requirements under applicable Tax Code rules.
 If your spouse is legally incompetent to give consent, your spouse's legal guardian (even if the guardian is you) may give consent.